Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Parameter-efficient Tuning ( ) Methods

 \subsection{Implementation Details of \PET Methods}

-We follow the unified view \cite{he2022towards,hu2022sparse} to re-frame the transformations of all \PET methods as the modifications $\Delta \mathbf{h}$ of specific hidden states in the corresponding PLM's layers as:

-\paragraph{Prompt} Prompt-tuning \cite{lester-etal-2021-power} prepends $N_p$ trainable soft tokens, i.e. embeddings, to the input sentences and asks the model to predict the probability of the next word.
+\paragraph{Prompt} Prompt-tuning \cite{lester-etal-2021-power} prepends $N_p$ tunable soft tokens, i.e. embeddings, to the input sentences and asks the model to predict the probability of the next word.
 During training, only the newly added embeddings are optimized and the backbone model is frozen.
-Given an input embedding $\mathbf{X} \in \mathbb{R}^{n \times d}$, prompt-tuning can be seen as performing the following operation: